JerrodBolton/CSC104Files/readme.md

 Include the HTML and CSS page name(s) in your readme.txt file.
 Use good formatted, easy-to-read, and commented code.
 User-Friendly interface, including readable output, Interface is self-explaining The solution is written for the problem assigned and includes all required functionality.

+## Final Thoughts

+This a nice looking webpage that gives information about the Constitution.
+Making it very easy to read so that you can have a nice understanding of the Constitution.
+It is inspired by American colors, with the red, white, and blue.
+I hope that you like it, and hop you know your rights.
+Please read!!